rbind/apreshill/content/blog/pm-notebook/01-revealing-slides/index.markdown

 Markdown?
 What are the problems with reveal.js, and how can we fix them?"*.

+What is reveal.js?
+Here is a demo deck:

+<iframe src="https://revealjs.com/demo/" width="672" height="400px"></iframe>

 Now, if you know my work, you know I'm a pretty big fan of the [xaringan package](https://github.com/yihui/xaringan) by [Yihui Xie](https://yihui.org/) for making HTML-based slides with R Markdown.